gavindidrichsen-puppetlabs/pct_devx/README.md

 ## Description

 Many of the [devx tools](https://puppetlabs.github.io/content-and-tooling-team/tools/) are ruby repositories.
 When developing or testing against these, I want to be able to "sandbox" the code in its directory locally installing gem dependencies and configuring a ruby version.
 In other words, I want to be able to use the code without interfering with the system ruby environment.
-One of the ways to achieve this is to add some special bundler and direnv configuration to the directory.

-Therefore, I decided to gather these configuration into a PCT template so that I can quickly apply them to any directory that I choose.
+Therefore, I decided to gather some  ``bundler`` and ``direnv`` configuration into a PCT template.
 This makes it easy to either sandbox an existing repository or begin new ruby development altogether.

 ## Pre-requisites